eenblam/peekapp/README.md

 no other file in the project imported them, and no issues mentioned them.

 ### Difficulties
 I decided on using both `scapy.pipetool` and Click prior to having much in the way of working code or tests.
-I spent a good bit of time drafting the skeleton of the application and reading Scapy's source code before I had a minimally testable product.
+I spent a number of hours drafting the skeleton of the application and reading Scapy's source code before I had a minimally testable product.
-When I did, I found that something was profoundly wrong.
+When I finally reached that point late Wednesday night, I found that something was very wrong.

 For some reason, Click sent the `interface` argument to `sniff` multiple times when calling `peekapp.interface.iface`.